nnatchy/adv-top-proj/README.md

 ---

+## How to Use This App

+1. **Connect Your MetaMask Account**:
+   - Visit the web application at `http://localhost:3000`.
+   - Use your MetaMask wallet to connect your account.
+This step is necessary to register your identity securely.

+2. **Register Your Information**:
+   - Once connected, register your details (e.g., student ID, name).
+   - **Note**: Your student ID will be validated to ensure eligibility.

+3. **Select the Voting Position**:
+   - After registration, you will be able to choose the type of position you wish to vote for (e.g., class representative, club leader, etc.).

+4. **Vote for Your Desired Candidate**:
+   - Review the list of candidates for the selected position and cast your vote.

+5. **View Results**:
+   - After voting, you can view the results, including your vote and the overall distribution of votes from others.

+---

 ### Notes:
 1. **Communication Between Backend and Frontend**:
    - Ensure the backend and frontend are configured to communicate within the same network.
 For example, in the `.env` file or frontend configuration, reference the backend service using the container name (e.g., `http://backend:8010`).